-8. Hospital excluded persons
+10. Hospital excluded persons

-Despite clause 7, a hospital worker or a visitor to a patient, or a person referred to in clause 7(4) must not enter or remain at a hospital if the person is an excluded person.
+Despite clauses 7, 8 and 9, a hospital worker or a visitor to a patient, or a person referred to in clause 7(4), as applicable, must not enter or remain at a hospital if the person is an excluded person.

-9. Hospital may permit certain hospital excluded persons to visit
+11. Hospital may permit certain hospital excluded persons to visit

-- (1) Despite clause 8, a person referred to in paragraphs (1) and (6) of the definition of hospital excluded person may enter or remain at a hospital if: - (a) the person is: - (i) the parent, carer or guardian of the patient, or has temporary care of the patient, and the purpose of the visit is to breastfeed the patient; or - (ii) a person whose presence at the hospital is for the purposes of end of life support for a patient of the hospital; or - (iii) an immediate family member of a patient whose medical condition is life threatening; and - (b) the person is authorised to enter or remain at the hospital by:
+- (1) Despite clause 10, a person referred to in paragraphs (1) and (6) of the definition of hospital excluded person may enter or remain at a hospital if: - (a) the person is:

-- (i) an officer of the hospital with the position of Executive Director of Nursing or equivalent; and - (ii) the Chief Health Officer or Deputy Chief Health Officer.
+- (i) the parent, carer or guardian of the patient, or has temporary care of the patient, and the purpose of the visit is to breastfeed the patient; or - (ii) a person whose presence at the hospital is for the purposes of end of life support for a patient of the hospital; or - (iii) an immediate family member of a patient whose medical condition is life threatening; and - (b) the person is authorised to enter or remain at the hospital by: - (i) an officer of the hospital with the position of Executive Director of Nursing or equivalent; and - (ii) the Chief Health Officer or Deputy Chief Health Officer.